 Naturally, Las Vegas doesn't skimp when it comes to holiday lights, either.
 Many businesses swap their rainbow-colored facades for glittering red-and-green displays.
 You'll see more than a few palm trees decked out in white lights.
-If you're visiting Las Vegas between November and early January, be sure not to miss out on:
+If you're visiting to see Christmas lights in Las Vegas between November and early January, be sure not to miss out on:

 It’s practically a holiday miracle: The world-class display has more than four million individual lights and is roughly 2.5 miles long.
 And don't forget to look up (or open the sunroof!) as you drive through, as this is an immersive experience.